 Is it worth an appeal?

 Everyone has the right to appeal against their allocation.
 The appeal process is designed for cases where you think the system has operated unfairly or where your child’s situation is so acute that the school they have been allocated is totally unsuitable for them.
 It is not designed for cases where you simply don’t want the school you have been allocated, or where you disagree with the admissions criteria.
 Each case is heard by an independent panel and considered on its merits, but appeals do not succeed where the grounds are simply that you wanted a Jewish school and haven’t got one, or that your child is really distressed not to get the school they wanted.
-The process is professional and humane, but emotionally demanding for parents as well as children.
+The process is professional but emotionally demanding for parents as well as children.
 Statistically the proportion of appeals that are upheld is small.

 The system seems so inefficient and unfair – isn’t there a better way?